About Scott Law Firm PC

 Scott Law Firm uses up-to-date technology for word- and data-processing and legal research.
 Through the use of specialized books and on-line legal databases, we can quickly research legal issues.
 SLF strives to provide legal services to its clients on an efficient, economical basis.

 Most of the legal work Scott Law Firm performs for its landlord and property manager clients is done on a flat fee basis.
-For regular clients, we do not typically bill for brief telephone or in-person consultations.
-Click here for our fee structure for landlord-tenant cases.
+For regular clients, we do not typically bill for brief telephone, email or in-person consultations.
+View our flat fee schedule.

 In unusual situations we offer an initial no-charge consultation to obtain information about the situation and advise the prospective client of the possible legal remedies and/or defenses and the legal fees and expenses involved in pursuing those remedies and/or defenses.
 In many situations, we will be able to provide a close estimate of the total charges.
 For other matters, the estimate may be more uncertain, but we will explain how the charges will be determined.